libplctag/libplctag/README.md

 Threading
 =========

-Access to the C tag data structure is not thread-safe.
 We have added lock/unlock API calls that use mutexes, but if you are using the library wrapped in another language, you should use that language's synchronization primitives to prevent simultaneous access.

 There is example code (C POSIX only) showing how to use the tag lock and unlock API functions.

-If you share a tag between two threads, you are going to get undefined behavior (almost certainly a crash) unless you serialize access.
-We tried to keep the tag data structure as lightweight as possible.

 The Allen-Bradley EIP protocol is very asynchronous and the part of it that we have implemented does use a thread internally.
 We kept it to just one thread and